shipworthy/simple_feature_flags/README.md

 # README

 SimpleFeatureFlags provides basic, simple feature flag functionality.
-You can use application configuration (`config/runtime.exs`) to select the deployment environments in which a feature is enabled
+You can use application configuration (`config/runtime.exs`) to select the deployment environments in which a feature is enabled.

 This approach is useful when you want to roll out a feature to only a subset of your environments.
 Here are a couple of examples:
 1. You want to try a feature in your localhost and staging environments, before rolling it out to production.